WATSUP-UT/constrained_SE_for_WDS/README.md

-This repository contains code accompanying the manuscript "Scalable Online Constrained State Estimation for Digital Twin Applications in Water Distribution Systems"
+This repository contains code accompanying the manuscript `Scalable Online Constrained State Estimation for Digital Twin Applications in Water Distribution Systems`.